HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_parameters/adding_custom_attributes.md

 ---
 id: adding-custom-attributes
-title: Adding custom attributes in Liberty
+title: Adding custom attributes in DX Compose
 ---

-This topic provides steps on how to add or define custom attributes in Liberty.
+This topic provides steps on how to add or define custom attributes in Digital Experience (DX) Compose.

 ## Overview